DanielNguyener/riboflow_genome/scripts/README.md

 - All other columns preserved

 **Used in Pipeline:**
-- Line 2102: Update merged stats with dedup and P-site counts (UMI deduplication)
+- Line 2256: Update merged stats with dedup and P-site counts (UMI deduplication with P-site)
-- Line 2114: Update merged stats with dedup and P-site counts (position deduplication)
+- Line 2268: Update merged stats with dedup count only (UMI/position deduplication without P-site)

 **Dependencies:**
 - Python 3.7+